tkent198/modRSW_EnKF/README.md

 # modRSW_EnKF
 ## An idealised convective-scale forecast-assimilation framework

-This repository aims to facilitate the transfer of knowledge and continued use of the software developed by TK and deposited in the git repository.
+This repository aims to facilitate the transfer of knowledge and continued use of an idelaised convective-scale forecast -assimilation system.
 It should contain sufficient instruction for users to implement and adapt the source code (briefly comprising Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis).

-The source code available here was developed during TK's PhD, a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).
+This source code was developed during TK's PhD, a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***